Murders of Jay Cook and Tanya Van Cuylenborg: Perpetrator

-On 11 April 2018, a composite sketch of the suspect was released based on the DNA collected from semen found on Van Cuylenborg's trousers at the crime scene using a process called "snapshot DNA phenotyping" by Parabon Nanolabs.
+On 11 April 2018, a composite sketch of the suspect was released based on the DNA collected from semen found on Van Cuylenborg's trousers at the crime scene using a process called "snapshot DNA phenotyping" by Parabon NanoLabs.
 The case was also investigated by Parabon using genetic genealogy by uploading the DNA to the public website GEDmatch.com, the same site that led to the arrest of the Golden State Killer suspect Joseph James Deangelo.

 On 18 May 2018, the Snohomish County Sheriff announced that William Earl Talbott II had been arrested for the murder of Van Cuylenborg.
 He was found guilty in June 2019 of two counts of aggravated first-degree murder and sentenced to two sentences of life imprisonment without parole.

 On 7 December 2021, an appellate court overturned the conviction of William Earl Talbott II citing juror bias.
 Prosecutors were planning on holding a second trial.
 On 22 December 2022, this was rejected.

-The Washington State Supreme Court, on 23 December 2022 reinstated the guilty verdict as the defense did not dismiss the juror.
-Talbot remains in custody awaiting further appeals.
+On 22 December 2022, the Washington State Supreme Court reinstated the guilty verdict because the defense had peremptory challenges available but chose not to use one to dismiss the juror.
+Talbott remains in custody awaiting further appeals.